JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/viewing-images.md

 In the Horta desktop application, when you zoom in, higher-resolution images will automatically be loaded.
 {{% /alert %}}

 Loading the 2D images is done just like for 3D.
-Near the top of the Horta Control Center, find the checkbox labeled "Open 2D".
+Near the top of the Horta Control Center, in the "VIEWS" section, find the checkbox labeled "Open 2D".
 Click it so it's checked.

 You will see a window tab titled "Horta 2D" open in the center panel.
 The first 2D images will also load.

-{{< imglink src="../images-viewing/2d-sample-initial.png" link="../images-viewing/2d-sample-initial.png" alt="sample after opening in 2D" >}}
+{{< imglink src="../images-viewing/2d-sample-initial.png" link="../images-viewing/2d-sample-initial.png" alt="sample after opening in 2D" width="1200px" >}}

 ### Explore the data in 2D